All Episodes

 dan friesen

-It's very oppressive.
+It's very impressive.

 jordan holmes

-Stevie P's coming in hot.
+Stevie P is coming in hot.

 dan friesen

-And Alex didn't push back on him about it, and he actually sounded kind of excited about it.
+And Alex didn't push back on him about it.

-He didn't leave a really strong impression of disagreeing, or necessarily even really agreeing.
+He didn't leave a really strong impression of disagreeing or necessarily even really agreeing.

 jordan holmes